-The Pyramids Of Giza
+The Pyramids of Giza

-The Egyptian Museum Of Antiquities
+The Egyptian Museum of Antiquities

-The Hanging Church Of The Virgin Mary
+The Hanging Church of the Virgin Mary

 The Khan el Khalili Bazaar

-Built in 970 AD, Al-Azhar is one of Cairo’s newer mosques, its sheikh being considered as the highest theological authority among Egyptian Muslims.
-The building has seen extensive enlargements over its thousand-year period, thus becoming a harmonious blend of architectural styles.
-The mosque exhibits three minarets dating from the 14th, 15th and 16th centuries, while the central courtyard is the earliest part built.
-The building also hosts the world’s second-oldest university, dating back to 988 AD, with its large modern campus as the most prestigious place to study Sunni theology.
+Built in 970CE, Al-Azhar is one of the newer mosques in Cairo and its Grand Imam is considered the highest theological authority among Egyptian Muslims.
+The building expanded several times over that 1,000-year period, thus becoming a harmonious blend of architectural styles.
+It has three minarets dating from the 14th, 15th and 16th centuries, while the central courtyard is the oldest part.
+The building also hosts the second-oldest university in the world (founded in 988CE), which has a large, modern campus and is the most prestigious place to study Sunni theology.

 The Coptic Museum

-Cruise On The Nile
+Cruise on the Nile

 No trip to Cairo is complete without a trip on the mighty Nile.
-You can choose between floating restaurants and nightclubs and cruise boats, but nothing really compares with a relaxing and rewarding river experience on board a felucca.
-Come dusk, when the call to prayer echoes around Cairo, board one of these traditional sailing boats and experience the marvelous serenity only the Nile can offer.
+You can choose between floating restaurants and nightclubs and cruise boats, but nothing really compares to a relaxing and rewarding river experience on board a felucca.
+Come dusk, when the call to prayer echoes around Cairo, board one of these traditional sailing boats and experience the marvellous serenity only the Nile can offer.
 Sailing down the same river Cleopatra did so many centuries ago is a real treat.